SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 | **Last modified** | 19-Oct-2017 |
 ## Abstract

 This SEP proposes a systematic set of "stem-top" glyphs representing small sites affecting DNA, RNA, or protein.
-The glyphs in this system are Junction, Stability Element, and Cleavage Site.
+The glyphs in this system are Biopolymer Location, Stability Element, and Cleavage Site.

 ## 1. Rationale <a name="rationale"></a>